 The second-best word is “you.”
 The best word is the customer’s name.

-Since we’re still in the stone age of advertising and can’t add the visitor’s first name to our AdWords ads

-	automatically, we’ll have to settle for second best.
+Since we’re still in the stone age of advertising and can’t add the visitor’s first name to our AdWords ads automatically, we’ll have to settle for second best.

-	So how do you craft AdWords ads that use power words like “you” to enhance ad performance?
+So how do you craft Google ads that use power words like “you” to enhance ad performance?
 Take these ads for example: